Why Do I Want to Become a Gastronomst?

 For as long as there has been food, there has been gastronomy in some form or another.
 Questions regarding what we eat have always been around:

-Later on, cuisine became more specialized, and cookbooks and apprenticeships developed to provide instruction on the preparation of food.
+Later on, cuisine became more specialized, and cookbooks and apprenticeships were developed to provide instruction on food preparation.

 Careers in Gastronomy

 As long as you integrate a learning component into what you do, almost any culinary career can be considered a part of the larger gastronomy umbrella.
 Although being a chef or molecular gastronomist is your best way to earn the “gastronomy” title, you can also go beyond the kitchen to consider: